alezmaxi/tokenraze/README.md

 ### *Let them think, not talk.*

-Tokenraze reduces general expensive token consumption up to 80% - 55% for coding tasks using cheapers model for prompt compression and output decompression
+Tokenraze reduces general expensive token consumption up to 80% - 55% for coding tasks using cheapers model for prompt compression and output decompression with minimal/zero quality loss.
-Minimal/zero quality loss.

 This, combined with recent RAG techniques provides a really efficient interface for many token intensive tasks.